-The centre, which was founded in 1933 by Quebec vaccination pioneer Dr. Armand Frappier, continues a strong tradition of research emphasizing prevention and innovative solutions for public health issues like cancer, antibiotic resistance, and Alzheimer’s disease
+Like Dr. Armand Frappier, Quebec vaccination pioneer who founded the Institut de micrologie et d’hygiène de Montréal in 1938, which is 1975 became the Institut Armand-Frappier, the Centre continues a strong tradition of research emphasizing prevention and innovative solutions for public health issues like cancer, antibiotic resistance, and Alzheimer’s disease.

 Located in Laval, it is the only Canadian university research institution in the Institut Pasteur International Network.
 It is a hub for infectiology research in Quebec and is also recognized for its world-leading expertise in doping control.